morganm94/Food-Identifier/README.md

 ```
 $ imagenet.py --model=models/<YOUR-MODEL>/resnet18.onnx --input_blob=input_0 --output_blob=output_0 --labels=data/<YOUR-DATASET>/labels.txt csi://0
 ```
 Once you are satisfied with your model's accuracy, proceed to the next step.
+(If you wish, you can also try [my own model](https://github.com/oliver-almaraz/food_container_identifier/releases/tag/v1) already trained and exported to ONNX format).

 ## Speech description using Python library pyttsx33
 ### Installing dependencies